Glossary

 Partition

-Also called a signing subgroup.
-A set of threshold signing servers that all hold identical keyshares.
+Also called a signing subgroup, a subgroup is a set of threshold signing servers that all hold identical key shares.
 To sign a message, one member of each subgroup must participate.
-The Entropy chain is responsible for assigning new threshold signing servers to a subgroup.
+The Entropy chain assigns new threshold signing servers to a subgroup.

 Program